ChnTamap/T12_DAC/README.md

 # T12_DAC

->T12 Soldering iron drive code by STC MCU (8051).But its incomplete now.
+T12 Soldering iron drive code by STC MCU (8051).But its incomplete now.

 ## DAC

->Implement DAC by 8bit PWM and 10bit ADC.
+Implement DAC by 8bit PWM and 10bit ADC with RC filter.

+## Update plan

+Redesigned the hardware.